 Develop our staff and board so they can confidently and wisely serve you.

-Many thanks for being an integral part of our credit union family.
-I'm highly optimistic about our future, and on behalf of the entire staff, we look forward to a happy and successful 2016.
+We are sincerely grateful that you are an integral part of our credit union family.
+I'm highly optimistic about our future, and on behalf of the entire staff, we look forward to a happy and successful 2017.